-The Tarheel Leather Club was the first leather/SM club in Greensboro and has remained true to its leather straps for over a quarter of a century now.
-Our members are in demand as speakers to various organizations and presenters at many events throughout the country as well as judges for several contests.
+The Tarheel Leather Club was the first leather/BDSM club in Greensboro and has remained true to its leather straps for over a quarter of a century.
+Our members are in demand as speakers to various organizations presenters at many events throughout the country and judges for several contests.

-TLC was founded on April 1, 1990 in Greensboro, NC by nine individuals.
-Those Founding Members are: Bill C., Kevin D., Nick D., Richard G., Stuart N., Michael P., Henry P., Randy T., and David W.
+Nine individuals founded TLC on April 1, 1990, in Greensboro, NC.
+Those Founding Members are Bill C., Kevin D., Nick D., Richard G., Stuart N., Michael P., Henry P., Randy T., and David W.

 Two of our Founding Members were among the founders of the Triad Health Project.
 Two of our members were on the board of directors of the National Leather Association, three are published authors, and a former member produced the first documentary of a leather club.
 One formerly headed the Southeast Leather Contest.
 TLC now owns and runs the NC Bootblack Contest, whose winner competes in SouthEast LeatherFest.

 In 1991, TLC won the Leather Journal’s “Club of the Year” award and a member won both the ” Southeast Regional Man of the Year” and “Man of the Year” awards.
 In 1993 another of our members won the “Southeast Regional” award and yet another was awarded “Business Person of the Year” by the Leather Journal.
 In 1996 a TLC member was named “Regional Leather Person of the Year”.
 Members have held numerous “titles” including Mr. Leather Charlotte, Mr. Coastal Carolina Leather, Mr. Carolina Leather, NC Leather (3), Southeast Leather (4), and Southeast Drummer.